-Okay, we've established that function approximation lets us represent value functions like v^(s,w) or q^(s,a,w) using a set of parameters or weights, denoted by the vector w.
-For linear function approximation, this looks like v^(s,w)=wTx(s), where x(s) is the feature vector for state s.
-Now, the central question is: how do we find the best values for these weights w?
+Function approximation allows for the representation of value functions, such as v^(s,w) or q^(s,a,w), using a set of parameters or weights, denoted by the vector w.
+For linear function approximation, this takes the form v^(s,w)=wTx(s), where x(s) is the feature vector for state s.
+Determining the best values for these weights w is a primary objective.

 The answer lies in borrowing a fundamental technique from supervised machine learning: gradient descent.
 The idea is to adjust the weights iteratively to minimize some measure of error between our approximation and the true value function we're trying to learn.